DA0-DA0/dao-dao-indexer/docs/formulas.md

 # Formulas

-A formula is a function that processes the "current" state and returns an output.
+A formula processes the "current" state and returns an output.
 It is block-agnostic, meaning it does not request state from any specific block—it purely defines the relationship between the current state and an output.
 The indexer API is responsible for giving the formula access to only the state at the point in time requested by the user.

 This formula abstraction allows the indexer to intelligently cache formula computations and invalidate those caches when any of the inputs change.
 This